Piri Weepu: NRL speculation

-TV Presenting
+TV career

 Since 2018 Weepu has presented the Television documentary series Piri's Tiki Tour on Whakaata Māori and YouTube.

+He has a cameo on the first episode of the Hawaiian period drama series Chief of War.

 Personal life

 He is the brother of former rugby league professional Billy Weepu.
 He revealed in 2020 that he still resides in Wainuiomata, Lower Hutt, and that he suffered a stroke in 2014 while playing for London Welsh, where scans found blood clots in his Broca's area, which made him talk nonsensically like a baby for a while.
 He also suffered from weight issues, alcoholism, depression and self harm tendencies throughout his playing career, as well as sleep apnoea.
 He also has no cartilage in either of his knees.
+Both brothers are fluent in Maori language.

+Match Fit

 In 2020 and 2021/22, he completed two seasons of Match Fit.
 He started season one with a biometric age of 59 as a 37-year-old, was the only member who is petrified of heights in season 1, and he had a new son between the two seasons.
 He tried intermittent fasting, but it didn't work because he cut carbs completely out of his diet, although he also turned his diet rich in seafood-based protein as a presenter of an outdoor hunting and fishing show.

+In 2024, he returned again for Match Fit: Union vs. League.
+He became unfit again, but his skills as a rugby player had sharpened.
+He scored the winning try against League players on a 3-on-3 sudden-death overtime.
+It later became apparent that being the only person based out of Auckland meant he also effectively trains by himself most of the time in his time in the series.
+He revealed that he is the coach of his eldest daughter's touch rugby, flag rugby and First XV teams with a netball team role pending, as well as managing his son's golf team.